Speak to a qualified cancer nurse

 Non-muscle-invasive bladder cancer treatment

-If cancer cells are found only in the inner layers of the bladder (non-muscle-invasive bladder cancer), the main treatment is surgery to remove the cancer.
-Surgery may be used on its own or combined with intravesical chemotherapy and intravesical immunotherapy.
+If cancer cells are found only in the inner layers of the bladder (non‑muscle-invasive bladder cancer or NMIBC), the main treatment is surgery to remove the cancer.
+Surgery is commonly combined with chemotherapy or immunotherapy, which is delivered directly into the bladder (intravesical).

-Most people with non-muscle-invasive bladder cancer need to have an operation called transurethral resection of bladder tumour (TURBT).
-This is done during a rigid cystoscopy under a general anaesthetic.
-It takes 15–40 minutes, and does not involve any external cuts to the body.
+Most people with non-muscle-invasive bladder cancer have an operation called transurethral resection of bladder tumour (TURBT).
+This is done under general anaesthetic using a rigid cystoscope.
+A TURBT takes 15–40 minutes and does not involve any cuts to the outside of the body.

-A thin hollow tube with a light and camera, known as a cystoscope, is passed through the urethra and into the bladder.
-The surgeon may use a wire loop on the cystoscope to remove the tumour through the urethra.
-Other methods for destroying the cancer cells include burning the base of the tumour with the cystoscope (fulguration) or a high-energy laser.
+The rigid cystoscope is passed through the urethra into the bladder so the surgeon can see the inside of your bladder on a monitor.
+The surgeon may remove the tumour through the urethra using a wire loop on the end of the cystoscope.
+Other methods for destroying the cancer cells include burning the base of the tumour with an electrical current (fulguration) or a high-energy laser.

-If the cancer has reached the lamina propria or is high grade, you may need a second TURBT 2–6 weeks after the first procedure to make sure that all cancer cells have been removed.
-If the cancer comes back after initial treatment, your surgeon may do another TURBT or might suggest removing the bladder in an operation known as a cystectomy.
+If the cancer has spread to the lamina propria or is high grade, you may need a second TURBT 2–6 weeks after the first procedure to make sure that all cancer cells are removed.
+If the cancer comes back after initial treatment, your surgeon may do another TURBT or suggest removing the bladder in an operation known as a cystectomy.

 What to expect after a TURBT

-Most people who have a TURBT need to stay in hospital for 1–2 days.
+Most people who have a TURBT stay in hospital for 1–2 days.
 Your body needs time to heal after the surgery.

-You may have a thin tube (catheter) in your bladder to drain your urine into a bag.
+Having a catheter – You may have a thin, flexible tube (catheter) in your bladder to drain your urine into a bag.
 The catheter may be connected to a system that washes the blood and blood clots out of your bladder.
 This is known as bladder irrigation.
 When your urine looks clear, the catheter will be removed and you will be able to go home.
 If the tumour is small, there may be no need for a catheter and you may be discharged from hospital on the same day.

-How often you need to have a cystoscopy will depend on the stage and grade of the cancer and how long since it was diagnosed.
-For more information about follow-up appointments after surgery ask your surgeon.
+How often you need to have a cystoscopy will depend on the stage and grade of the cancer, and how long since it was diagnosed.

-Chemotherapy is the treatment of cancer with anti-cancer (cytotoxic) drugs.
-It aims to kill cancer cells while doing the least possible damage to healthy cells.
-Although chemotherapy drugs are usually given as tablets or injected into a vein, in intravesical chemotherapy the drugs are put directly into the bladder using a catheter, which is a thin, flexible tube inserted through the urethra.
+Chemotherapy uses drugs to kill or slow the growth of cancer cells.
+The aim is to destroy cancer cells while causing the least possible damage to healthy cells.
+Chemotherapy drugs are usually injected into a vein or given as tablets.
+In intravesical chemotherapy the drugs are put directly into the bladder using a catheter (a thin, flexible tube) inserted through the urethra.

-Intravesical chemotherapy is used mainly for low- to medium-risk non-muscle-invasive bladder cancer.
+Intravesical chemotherapy is used mainly for low-to medium-risk non-muscle-invasive bladder cancer.
 It helps prevent the cancer coming back (recurrence).
-This method can’t reach cancer cells outside the bladder lining or in other parts of the body, so it’s not suitable for muscle-invasive bladder cancer.
+This method of giving chemotherapy can’t reach cancer cells outside the bladder lining or in other parts of the body, so it’s not suitable for muscle-invasive bladder cancer.

 Each treatment is called an instillation.
-People with a low risk of recurrence usually have one instillation at the time of TURBT surgery.
+People with a low risk of recurrence usually have one instillation straight after TURBT surgery.
 The chemotherapy solution is left in the bladder for 60 minutes and then drained out through a catheter.